Shubhamxshah/spyder/changelogs/Spyder-2.md

     * It can now show mathematical equations written in Latex, using the MathJax Sphinx plugin.
     * Rich text docs are now rendered in a thread to avoid UI lookup.
 * **Single instance mode**
-    * Users can now open Python scripts from their file explorer on the currently available instance.
+    * Users can now open Python files from their file explorer on the currently available instance.
     * Linux users can also open their files from the terminal.
 * Spanish translation of the interface